 - 2 sprigs thyme, stems removed

-- 1 tbsp gochujang, double this if you like extra heat!
+- 2 tablespoons gochujang, plus an extra tablespoon if you like extra heat!

 - 2 cups vegetable stock

-- 1 15 oz. can of butter beans drained and rinsed
+- 1 (15-ounce) can of butter beans, drained and rinsed

-The best way to make this gochujang brothy bean recipe
+The best way to make this brothy bean recipe

 This recipe is fairly simple, and the beauty is that it is done all in one pot.
-To make the gochujang brothy beans, you want to start by cooking down the onion and the herbs.
-This will not only give you a toasty, rich base, but it will let the onions become soft and maleable.
+To make these Gochujang Brothy Beans, you want to start by cooking down the onion and the herbs.
+This will not only give you a toasty, rich base, but it will let the onions become soft and malleable.
 Be sure to use enough oil in step #1, or else it will come back to haunt you later!

 Then you add in the ginger to get just a whiff of aromatics.
 It might not be a significant amount, but it really helps the recipe!

-Then the easiest part is whisking together the miso, gochjang, honey and broth.
-It creates a gorgeous red color for the gochujang brothy beans.
+Then the easiest part is whisking together the miso, gochujang, honey and broth.
+It creates a gorgeous red color for the brothy beans.

 Add this and the beans to the dutch oven and simmer!
-It’s really such and easy, gorgeous recipe, and everything can be done in about 30 minutes!
+It’s really such an easy and gorgeous recipe, and everything can be done in about 30 minutes!

 FAQ